Special Recruiting Opportunities

 Upon completion of the program, interns become members of the MAIP Alumni Association, a close-knit family of over 2,600 MAIP graduates that fosters the development of future MAIP interns as well as the professional development of the program’s alumni.

 Marketing and Advertising Education internship program.
 Application opens in October each year, and closes in January.

 The Getty offers graduate internships as well as multicultural undergraduate internships at the Getty Center.
 In addition, the Getty supports multicultural internships at Los Angeles area museums and visual arts organizations.

 The Smithsonian Minority Awards Program

 The Smithsonian offers internships for minority students to do hands-on research in the museum field.
-Stipend awards are available for interns to participate in supervised on-going research or museum-related activities for periods of 10 weeks.
-Usually internships run for a ten-week period during the summer.
+Stipend awards are available for interns to participate in supervised on-going research or museum-related activities for periods of 10 weeks during the summer.
 For applications and further information on internships and fellowships refer to the website.